rbowsley/lamplighthelp/source/11-3-0_Viewing_All_Grant_Records.markdown

 # 11.3.0 Viewing All {{Grant}} Records

-> You can open up a table from the main menu which will show you all the {{grant}} records recorded in {{Lamplight}}.
+> You can open a table from the main menu which will show you all the {{grant}} records recorded in {{Lamplight}}.
 You can also use filters to search for the ones you need

 ### Viewing the Table